yaswant2001/Group__12-Complaint-management-system/README.md

 # Group__12-Complaint-management-system

-The University Complaint Management System is a robust software application designed to streamline the process of reporting, tracking, and resolving various issues and grievances within a university environment.
-This system provides a user-friendly interface for students to submit complaints and enables administrators and department heads to manage these complaints efficiently.
+The University Complaint Management System is a feature-rich software application created to simplify the reporting, monitoring, and addressing of different complaints and concerns in a university setting.
+This system gives students an easy-to-use interface through which to file complaints, and it gives department heads and administrators the ability to handle and promptly handle those complaints.

 ## Technology Stack